NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs/README.md

 ![Image](https://i.imgur.com/PEx7SOp.png)

 After installation has concluded you will be booted out of the VM so the server can be finalized.
-To reconne, you will do as you have done before, but when it comes to the credentials, your previous login will not suffice.
+To reconne, you will do as you have done before, but when it comes to the credentials, your previous login will not suffice for DC-1 henceforth .
 Instead, you will need to login the the context of the domain indicated in the text.
 What does this look like?
 Well, for me it will be User name: mydomain.com\Labuser, Password has not changed from generation.

 User name: (Domain name\Username)